 Image: NVMe expansion card.
 Offers a single M.2 NVMe slot and occupies x4 PCIe slot.

-PCIe NVMe SSD are the fastest hard drives available.
-An average SATA 3 spinning hard disk drive can reach speeds of only 200 MB/s in very ideal conditions.
+PCIe NVMe SSD is the fastest hard drive available.
+An average SATA 3 spinning hard disk drive can reach only 200 MB/s in ideal conditions.

 Many newer motherboards do come with at least one NVMe M.2 slot.
-However, if your motherboard lacks the M.2 slot or if you want to add another NVMe SSD to your system, then you can invest in an NVMe SSD expansion cards.
+However, if your motherboard lacks the M.2 slot or you want to add another NVMe SSD to your system, you can invest in an NVMe SSD expansion card.

 8. TV Tuner Cards